Tom-Babb/ai-marketing-skills-with-by-tom-babb/README.md

 ## About

 I am Tom Babb, Director of Marketing at [Gauntlet AI](https://www.gauntletai.com) and the first marketing hire there.
-I also run an AI-first marketing consultancy.
+I also run an AI-first side projects.
 I broke my neck at 19 in Maui in 2015, so I use a wheelchair, and I am an open book about it.

 I am not nervous about what is coming in this industry.
 I know what is coming, and I would rather be the person creating far more value than everyone else than the person who got blindsided.
 A lot of people are going to get blindsided.
 This repo is how I build in public.